What happened with /r/btc?

 - Pride: /r/btc users want to retain their protest against the Blocksize War and will not concede to the unfair censorship they were subjected to under any circumstances.

-- Education: Confused new users proactively ask the questions that help them become educated on the history of the sub.
+- Education: Confused new users proactively ask the questions that help them become educated on the history of the sub and therefore the history of Bitcoin and the BTC/BCH split.

 - Signalling: Long time Bitcoiners who return to the BCH community and find /r/btc intact will be quickly convinced the community is still healthy and resilient as it was when they left it.